hakierspejs/gnujdb/README.md

 who either has an access to the link or the sticker.
 If the sticker wears off, the text below it says what should be entered after https://g.hs-ldz.pl/ prefix.

+TODO:
+ - SSO login into django-admin
+ - tesseract to parse text on images and add data to fts
+ - multiple images for item
+ - images proxying + caching + cropping